Luciano Lamonarca: Albums and digital projects

-IIn March 2009, Luciano Lamonarca released his first album, titled “Mamma,” dedicated to his mother and launched in a concert at Merkin Concert Hall in New York.
-In January 2012, he released his second album, “The Impossible Dream,” a compilation of Italian operatic arias and American pop-operatic hits, made in partnership with the New York Choral Society.
-In October of the same year and with the approval of stage director Giancarlo del Monaco, he produced the online music project “Ricordando Mario Del Monaco” as a tribute to the legendary tenor Mario Del Monaco.
-In May 2018, he recorded the single “God Bless America” in partnership with the National Catholic Prayer Breakfast on the occasion of the 100th anniversary of its composition by Irving Berlin.
-Later that year in October, he recorded the single “Volare” on the 60th anniversary of its composition by Domenico Modugno.
-In May 2024, he released “The Song of Saint Pio,” a reinterpretation of the same song composed by Rico Garofalo, in five different languages.
+In March 2009, Lamonarca released his first album, titled Mamma, dedicated to his mother and launched in a concert at Merkin Concert Hall in New York.
+In January 2012, he released his second album, The Impossible Dream, a compilation of Italian operatic arias and American pop-operatic hits, made in partnership with the New York Choral Society.
+In October of the same year and with the approval of stage director Giancarlo del Monaco, he produced the online music project "Ricordando Mario Del Monaco" as a tribute to the legendary tenor Mario Del Monaco.
+In May 2018, he recorded the single "God Bless America" in partnership with the National Catholic Prayer Breakfast on the occasion of the 100th anniversary of its composition by Irving Berlin.
+That October, he recorded the single "Volare" on the 60th anniversary of its composition by Domenico Modugno.
+In May 2024, he released "The Song of Saint Pio", a reinterpretation of the same song composed by Rico Garofalo, in five different languages.

 Media credits

-Luciano Lamonarca has been interviewed and featured in numerous articles and television interviews by The New York Times, The Wall Street Journal, New York Daily News, New York Post, Fox News, NBC, CBS, News 12, RAI Uno, RAI Tre, RAI International, The Italian Times, The Italian Tribune, Italia! magazine (in Russian), La Repubblica, America Oggi, Quotidiano.Net, and Il Corriere del Mezzogiorno.
+Lamonarca has been featured in numerous articles and interviews in The New York Times, The Wall Street Journal, New York Daily News, New York Post, Fox News, NBC, CBS, News 12, RAI Uno, RAI Tre, RAI International, The Italian Times, The Italian Tribune, Italia! magazine (in Russian), La Repubblica, America Oggi, Quotidiano.Net, and Il Corriere del Mezzogiorno.

 Public recognition

-Luciano Lamonarca received a Proclamation for artistic merit from the Westchester County Executive, Hon.
+Lamonarca received a proclamation for artistic merit from the Westchester County Executive, Hon.
 Robert Astorino, on October 7, 2013, and from the New York State Comptroller, Hon.
 Thomas DiNapoli, on October 24, 2013.
+He also received a citation for artistic and philanthropic merit from New York City mayor Hon.
+Eric Adams on October 7, 2025.